YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 10. Creating and calculating a comprehensive index for the `'nutrition'` column based on [This Reference](https://health.gov/sites/default/files/2020-01/1995%20Dietary%20Guidelines%20for%20Americans.pdf).
 Adding a new float column (`'nutrition_idx'`) containing the nutrition index calculated.
-  - `'nutrition_idx'` is a float column containing a calculated index for each recipe where lower index value means a relatively healthier recipe and vice versa.
-We perform the calculation by first turning the PDV back into the real consuming value through multiply the suggested daily value, then we divide by the total calories to get a fraction.
+  - `'nutrition_idx'` is a float column containing a calculated index for each recipe where a lower index value means a relatively healthier recipe and vice versa.
+We perform the calculation by first turning the PDV back into the real consuming value by multiplying the suggested daily value, then we divide by the total calories to get a fraction.
 Then, we calculate the distance between each recipe's fraction and the suggested fraction of each nutrient in the reference.
   - Here are the values we use for calculation:
-  **Transform each recipe's nutrion into fraction:** total fat(PDV) * 65 * 9; protein(PDV) * 55 * 4; carbohydrates(pdv) * 300 * 4 (since other nutrient does not take into account of calorie calculations, we also ignore them in the index calculation)
+  **Transform each recipe's nutrition into fractions:** total fat(PDV) * 65 * 9; protein(PDV) * 55 * 4; carbohydrates(PDV) * 300 * 4 (since other nutrients do not take into account calorie calculations, we also ignore them in the index calculation)
-  **The balanced fraction we get from the reference:** total fat: 0.3; protein: 0.3; carbonhydrates: 0.4
+  **The balanced fraction we get from the reference:** total fat: 0.3; protein: 0.3; carbohydrates: 0.4
   **The formula for calculating the distance:** (sum(recipe - balanced) ** 2 / 3) ** (1 / 2) * 100
   - We add this new column because we believe that recipes with lower index (more balanced, healthier) are typically more kid-friendly.
 This column gives us another indicator to compare the kid-friendly recipes with not kid-friendly recipes.

-11. Selecting the final columns we need for the future analysis by dropping redundant or useless columns
+11. Selecting the final columns we need for future analysis by dropping redundant or useless columns
   - By dropping other useless and redundant columns, we reduce the size of the dataframe, making our future testing and modeling quicker.

 #### Result